Raw Bones for Dogs: Safety Guide and Calcium Calculator

 If you only have 30 seconds, here's what you need to know:

-Raw bones are the primary source of calcium and phosphorus in a species-appropriate diet.
-Beyond nutrition, they support dental health and jaw exercise.
+Raw bones act as the primary source of calcium and phosphorus in a species-appropriate diet.
+They go beyond basic nutrition to actively support your dog's dental health and daily jaw exercise.

 Safe (Edible) Bones: